Privacy-Preserving Federated Learning with Differentially Private Hyperdimensional Computing: Research Methodology

 The server must ensure the security of training samples from all clients for each class.
 Given that the total number of training samples from the clients is \(K \times L \times r\), \(\delta\) is defined as:

 Thus, the required noise for the server to secure all training samples for all clients, based on Equation~\eqref{eq:sigma_dp}, is:

 Next, we define \(\gamma\) as:

 For any positive integer values of \(K\) and \(L\) greater than two, \(\gamma\) is always greater than one.
-Therefore, the amount of noise received from the clients is sufficient to ensure the privacy of the global model, and no additional noise needs to be added to the global model. \end{proofthm} \begin{lemma} For any positive integer values greater than 2 for K, L, and r, $\gamma$ is greater than 1, if we define:
+Therefore, the amount of noise received from the clients is sufficient to ensure the privacy of the global model, and no additional noise needs to be added to the global model. \end{proofthm}

+Lemma~\ref{lem:lemma2} ensures that the cumulative noise from clients is sufficient to protect the global model across rounds, eliminating the need for additional noise from the server.
+This result is further supported and demonstrated in Proof~\ref{proof:proof6}.

+\begin{lemma} For any positive integer values greater than 2 for K, L, and r, $\gamma$ is greater than 1, if we define: